timothyhull/breadpool-self-eval/docs/game_video_clips.md

 ### SO Video Example #23

-??? video "Calmness, Composure, and Precision Under Pressure :material-cursor-default-click:"
+??? video "Calmness, Composure, and Pack Precision While Under Pressure :material-cursor-default-click:"

     - This example is several short videos from a single JRDA L3 regulation game where I serve as the front IPR.
     - The game had been mostly straightforward to officiate for the first ≈40 minutes of game clock time, although a few factors may have contributed to a significant increase in the officiating workload over the final ≈20 minutes: